 Complying Development Applications are approved through the issuing of a Complying Development Certificate.
-Applicants can lodge a Complying Development Application with Council or an Accredited Certifier.
-Complying Developments must be determined within a statutory timeframe of ten (10) days.
+Applicants can lodge a Complying Development Certificate Application (70.77kB) with Council or an Accredited Certifier.
+Complying Developments must be determined within a statutory timeframe of:

 It is the responsibility of the applicant to ensure that the proposed development achieves all of the Complying Development requirements stipulated under the State or Local Codes.
 Council and Accredited Certifiers have no discretionary authority when it comes to complying development.

 Complying Development - State Environmental Planing Policy (Exempt and Complying Development) 2008 ("Codes SEPP")